video

 Okay, we're comparing him to a seagull.

-Tristan was scavenging like a dolphin, gracefully, gliding through the sea, and there we're comparing him to a dolphin.
+Tristan was scavenging like a dolphin, gracefully gliding through the sea and there we're comparing him to a dolphin.

-Welcome back, okay, A scavenging like a fox going through someone's rubbish bin is an excellent comparison.
+Welcome back, okay, A, scavenging like a fox, going through someone's rubbish bin is an excellent comparison.

 A really good comparison, particularly because a fox going through a rubbish bin.

-A rubbish bin is full of discarded objects and things that people don't want, and that's exactly the same as the rubbish dump.
+A rubbish bin is full of discarded objects and things that people don't want and that's exactly the same as the rubbish dump.

-So that similarly works really well.
+So that simile works really well.

 Again, it works well.